 - Certificates will be presented at a time decided upon by the Association and in accordance with the following classifications and minimum standards: platinum 92 and above, gold 87-91, silver 82-85, bronze 75-81: unless these marks are obtained the awards will be withheld regardless of the number of entries.
 A minimum mark of 85 is required for eligibility for scholarship (as well as a minimum entry in two classes) To eligible for Provincials, a minimum mark of 85 is required.

 - Senior (SR) and Intermediate (INT) classes, which are the most senior level of competition, are defined as being those classes where a competitor is either working at the level of or has attained an ARCT or equivalent.

 - In order to qualify to play in the President’s Trophy Competition ($1,000 grand prize, $500 runner-up), competitors must enter and win the Provincial/National qualifying class in their discipline.
 All entrants in these classes must be playing at the ARCT or equivalent level.
-Provincials will be held in June 2017 in Hamilton, Ontario and Nationals will be held in Ottawa, Ontario in August 2017.
+Provincials will be held in June 2018 in Hamilton, Ontario and Nationals will be held in Sackville, NB in August 2018.

 - Adjudicators’ reports and certificates will be available to competitors at the conclusion of each class.
 It is the responsibility of the competitor to pick these forms up either at the competition venue or the Festival Office.

 Provincial/National Qualifying Classes, President’s Trophy and School Showcase Competition

 - Provincial/National Qualifying Classes